pilot-z/pilot-z/README.md

 I am a good-faith identity, that means I support not policing or excluding harmless identities, even those that are difficult to understand part of the community.

 I’m against anyone in our community who opposes our trans sisters.
-I am against misgendering in our community.
+I am against misgendering[even against their xeno/neopronouns] in our community.
 Just because something upsets you, it doesn't give you an excuse to be transphobic even if you are a trans man, nonbinary, etc.
 I’m not interested in transmed stuff.